-These may be affected by changes in economic environment, which have a potentially significant impact on the amount of reserve for possible loan losses for the next fiscal year.
+These may be affected by changes in the economic environment, which have a potentially significant impact on the amount of reserve for possible loan losses for the next fiscal year.

-(Note) For the estimation of the reserve for possible loan losses specifically related to the current international situation involving Ukraine, the tightening monetary policies overseas, and COVID-19, refer to (Additional Information).
+(Note) For the estimation of the reserve for possible loan losses in consideration of tariff measures in the U.S., the impact of the current international situation involving Ukraine, the impact of prolonged high interest rates overseas, and the changes in domestic business environment and other factors, refer to (Additional Information).